Bibek-9078/Data-analysis-with-python-smart-phone/README.md

 ### Steps that I followed through out EDA :

-01.First of all try to find out type of columns (Is it numerical or categorical)
+**01.**  First of all try to find out type of columns (Is it numerical or categorical)

-02.Based on type of columns perform univariate, bivariate and multivariate analysis.
+**02**.Based on type of columns perform univariate, bivariate and multivariate analysis.

-03.Considering one columns at a time and performing EDA is called univariate analysis.
+**03**.Considering one columns at a time and performing EDA is called univariate analysis.

 04.Considering two columns at a time to perform EDA is called bivariate analysis.